hotosm/fmtm/docs/about/faq.md

         It is still useful to learn from the legacy of this tool around offline deployment on a small field-based device (e.g. RaspberryPI), and is currently in our roadmap to explore this approach further.

-- **CommCare**: technically open-source, developed by Dimagi, but built in such a way to make it quite difficult to self-host.
-Very good at collection of "longitudinal data" (data over time), which ODK has only recently began to address with Entities.
-We should definitely look for opportunities to learn from / collaborate into the future.

 ---